ashwinibhangale/SmartShoppers/README.md

 ## Acknowledgments

-* Inspiration: The Project was Inspired from Amazon Go but we wanted to bring a similat feature to mid-scale business who can't afford large scale computer vision and computing capabilities
+* Inspiration: The Project was Inspired from Amazon Go but we wanted to bring a similat feature to mid-scale business who can't afford large scale computer vision and computing capabilities.